mwong775/GIFinder/README.md

 # GIFinder

-A ReactJS application to search and discover awesome GIFs using the Giphy API
+A ReactJS application to search and discover awesome GIFs using the Giphy API.

+A demo is featured on my website `mwong775.github.io`, under the `Projects` tab.

 ## Available Scripts